A Foundation Of Financial Fairness

 - Income, earning capacity and employability of each spouse

-- Contributions, financial and nonfinancial, of each spouse to the marriage, including child-rearing responsibilities
+- Financial and non-financial contributions of each spouse to the marriage, including child-rearing responsibilities

 - The health of the parties

 - Time and expense required for the receiving spouse to become financially independent

 - Age of each spouse

 These factors also play a role in which of the five types of alimony you may be awarded or ordered to pay.
 The five types are:

 - Temporary alimony, which is payable during the divorce process

 - Limited-duration alimony, which is paid for a specific time period